+Investment interest expense

-She told him that investment interest expense - interest on debt used to buy assets held for investment, such as margin debt used to buy securities - generally is deductible for both regular tax and alternative minimum tax (see page 3) purposes.
+Interest on debt used to buy assets held for investment, such as margin debt used to buy securities, generally is deductible for both regular tax and AMT purposes.
 But special rules apply.

-First, Frank's investment interest expense deduction would be limited to his net investment income, which, for the purposes of this deduction, generally includes taxable interest, nonqualified dividends and net short-term capital gains (but not long-term capital gains), reduced by other investment expenses.
-Any disallowed interest expense is carried forward, and Frank can deduct it in a later year against net investment income.
+Your investment interest expense deduction is limited to your net investment income, which, for the purposes of this deduction, generally includes taxable interest, nonqualified dividends and net short-term capital gains (but not long-term capital gains), reduced by other investment expenses.
+Any disallowed interest expense is carried forward, and you can deduct it in a later year against net investment income.

-If his interest expense exceeds his net investment income, Frank may elect to treat all or a portion of his net long-term capital gains or qualified dividends as investment income in order to deduct more of his investment interest expense.
-But if he does, that portion of the long-term capital gain or dividend will be taxed at ordinary-income rates.
+You may elect to treat all or a portion of net long-term capital gains or qualified dividends as investment income in order to deduct more of your investment interest expense.
+But if you do, that portion of the long-term capital gain or dividend will be taxed at ordinary-income rates.

-Frank's advisor also explained that payments a short seller makes to the stock lender in lieu of dividends may be deductible as investment interest expense.
+Payments a short seller makes to the stock lender in lieu of dividends may be deductible as investment interest expense.
 But interest on debt used to buy securities that pay tax-exempt income, such as municipal bonds, isn't deductible.

-Finally, she told Frank to keep in mind that passive interest expense - interest on debt incurred to fund a passive activity - becomes part of his overall passive activity income or loss, subject to limitations.
-(See page 10.)
+Also keep in mind that passive interest expense - interest on debt incurred to fund a passive activity - becomes part of your overall passive activity income or loss, subject to limitations.